marcoszanre/obfuscation-bot-typescript/README.md

 ## Demo screenshots

-1. User interaction with web channel (right) and can escalate questions, which are sent to the experts channel in Teams
+1. User interaction with web channel (right) and can escalate questions, which are sent to the experts channel in Teams:

 ![architecture overview](https://github.com/marcoszanre/obfuscation-bot-typescript/blob/master/demo-1.png/)

-2. Experts can mention the bot in Teams and user can send messages to the bot and both will be routed
+2. Experts can mention the bot in Teams and user can send messages to the bot and both will be routed:

 ![architecture overview](https://github.com/marcoszanre/obfuscation-bot-typescript/blob/master/demo-2.png/)

-3. Teams meetings are created and coordinates are made available in both channels
+3. Teams meetings are created and coordinates are made available in both channels:

 ![architecture overview](https://github.com/marcoszanre/obfuscation-bot-typescript/blob/master/demo-3.png/)